Chase Credit Card Offers

 The Chase Sapphire Preferred® Card, however, offers new cardholders a much more valuable bonus.
 You can earn 60,000 bonus points after spending $4,000 on purchases within the first three months of opening an account worth up to $750 when redeemed for travel through Chase Ultimate® Rewards.
 The Citi card offers new cardholders a bonus of 15,000 bonus points when spending $1,000 on purchases in the first three months (worth $150 in cash redemption value).
 One thing you'll need to keep in mind before you choose between these two cards is that the Chase card has a $95 annual fee, while the Citi card has no annual fee.
 Citi is a CardRatings advertiser

-The Citi® Double Cash Card - 18 month BT offer is similar to the Chase Freedom® and Chase Freedom Unlimited® in that all are cash-back rewards cards, but their rewards can be used as travel rewards as well.
+The Citi® Double Cash Card - 18 month BT offer is similar to the Chase Freedom Flex℠ and Chase Freedom Unlimited® in that all are cash-back rewards cards, but their rewards can be used as travel rewards as well.
 The way they earn rewards is, however, quite different.

 With the Citi® Double Cash Card - 18 month BT offer, you can double your cash back when you use your card.
 You earn an unlimited 1% cash back when you make the purchase, and an additional 1% when you pay for your purchase.

-The Chase Freedom Unlimited® awards a flat rate of 1.5% cash back on all your purchases, which is slightly lower, but it is an automatic rewards rate.
-Furthermore, there's a nice 5% cash back at grocery stores (excluding Target and Walmart) up to $12,000 spent during your first year.
-And, if you don't mind rotating quarterly categories, you can earn 5% cash back on up to $1,500 in combined purchases in quarterly bonus categories and 1% on all other purchases with the Chase Freedom®.
+The Chase Freedom Unlimited® awards a flat rate of 1.5% cash back on all non-bonus category purchases, which is slightly lower, but it is an automatic rewards rate.
+Furthermore, there's a nice 5% cash back at grocery stores (excluding Target and Walmart) up to $12,000 spent during your first year, and on an ongoing basis, 5% on travel purchased through Chase Ultimate Rewards®, 3% on dining at restaurants and on drugstore purchases, and then 1.5% on all other purchases.
+And, if you don't mind rotating quarterly categories, you can earn 5% cash back on up to $1,500 in combined purchases in quarterly bonus categories, plus bonus rewards on a few static categories, and 1% on all other purchases with the Chase Freedom Flex℠.